 Mr Neil Orpen

-Safety in spinal surgery is vastly improved compared to 20 years ago but still is to be taken seriously.
 As surgery is performed on nerves, these are at risk of being injured.
 Utilising a surgical microscope improves the safety of this and surgeons experience is also a factor.
 Risks are identifiable and so surgical techniques have been developed to improve the risk profile.
-Because bones are at risk of not fusing in the presence of nicotine, patients will routinely be asked to stop smoking prior to considering a fusion procedure.
+As bones are at risk of not fusing in the presence of nicotine, patients will routinely be asked to stop smoking prior to considering a fusion procedure.

 Mr Matthias Radatz